Why do we need water for the environment?

 All water for the environment is carefully planned each year to achieve environmental outcomes depending on ecological conditions, climate, community support and water availability.

-A summary of the watering priorities for the Murrumbidgee Catchment for 2017-18 is reported in the Murrumbidgee Water Resource Plan Area: Statement of annual environmental watering priorities 2017-18 (PDF 1.1MB).
+A summary of the watering priorities for the Murrumbidgee Catchment for 2018-19 is reported in the Murrumbidgee catchment: Annual environmental watering priorities 2018-19 (PDF 1MB).
 This environmental water priority statement has been derived from more detailed annual environmental water planning.